artsy/emission/README.md

 Inside Emission you will find:

-- An example app for building and running Emission's components with an Eigen-like API.
+- An example application for building and running Emission's components with an Eigen-like API.
 - An NPM module that relies on React Native and manages the components.
 - A Podspec that wraps it all together for easy external usage in Eigen.